 I believe that immersive technologies (XR) are a change of interface, that will have an impact on humanity similar to the printing press or the screen.
 It is an inevitable transition.
 However, XR doesn't have a scalable business model yet.
 Admix aims to solve this problem and maximise revenue for the content creators, while creating a better future for advertising.

-Admix enables non-intrusive, programmatic product placements within the content.
-Think, a can of coke on a table, or a video playing on a billboard.
-Our mission is to build the best infrastructure for non-intrusive advertising in XR, at scale.
-Think of us as the AppNexus of XR.
-This is how we are going to do it.
+Admix enables non-intrusive, programmatic product placements within the content, like a can of coke on a table, or a video playing on a billboard.

 My thoughts on XR